catrujilla/pyDHM/docs/index.md

 ##### imageRead

-imageRead(namefile)
+*imageRead(namefile)*

 Function to read an image.
-The parameter 'namefile' corresponds to the name of the image to be opened (e.g., the hologram).
+The parameter *namefile* corresponds to the name of the image to be opened (e.g., the hologram).

 ##### imageShow

-imageShow(inp, name)
+*imageShow(inp, name)*

 Function to display an image.
-Two parameters are necessary: 'inp' is the data to be visualized (e.g., the loaded hologram, the amplitude, intensity or phase distribution), and 'name' is a label for the displayed image.
+Two parameters are necessary: *inp* is the data to be visualized (e.g., the loaded hologram, the amplitude, intensity or phase distribution), and *name* is a label for the displayed image.

 ##### amplitude

-amplitude(output, log)
+*amplitude(output, log)*

 Function to compute the amplitude distribution of the output complex wavefield.
-Two parameters are necessary: 'output' is the complex wavefield distribution, and 'log' corresponds to a Boolean variable (e.g., True or False) for applying a common logarithm transformation to the amplitude distribution.
+Two parameters are necessary: *output* is the complex wavefield distribution, and *log* corresponds to a Boolean variable (e.g., True or False) for applying a common logarithm transformation to the amplitude distribution.

 ##### intensity

-intensity(output, log)
+*intensity(output, log)*

 Function to compute the intensity distribution of the output complex amplitude wavefield.
-Two parameters are necessary: 'output' is the complex wavefield distribution, and 'log' is the Boolean variable to apply a common logarithm transformation.
+Two parameters are necessary: *output* is the complex wavefield distribution, and *log* is the Boolean variable to apply a common logarithm transformation.

 ##### phase

-phase(output)
+*phase(output)*

 Function to compute the phase distribution of an output complex wavefield distribution.
-The only required parameter is 'output', the complex wavefield distribution.
+The only required parameter is *output*, the complex wavefield distribution.

 ##### Fourier Transform

-FT(input)
+*FT(input)*

 Function to compute the 2D Fourier transform of an image.
-The only required parameter is the image, 'input'.
+The only required parameter is the image, *input*.

 ##### Inverse Fourier Transform

-IFT(input)
+*IFT(input)*

 Function to compute the 2D inverse Fourier transform of a spectral image.
-The only required parameter is the spectral image, 'input'.
+The only required parameter is the spectral image, *input*.

 ##### Circular filter

-sfc(field, radius, centX, centY, display)
+*sfc(field, radius, centX, centY, display)*

 Function to filter the Fourier Transform of a hologram using a circular mask.
-The required parameters are: 'field' is the hologram, 'radius' is the radius of the circular mask in pixels, and ('centX', 'centY') are the central pixel positions for the circular mask.
-The boolean parameter 'display': if True, the spatially filtered hologram is displayed.
+The required parameters are: *field* is the hologram, *radius* is the radius of the circular mask in pixels, and (*centX*, *centY*) are the central pixel positions for the circular mask.
+The boolean parameter *display*: if True, the spatially filtered hologram is displayed.

 ##### Rectangular filter

-sfr(field, x1, x2, y1, y2, display)
+*sfr(field, x1, x2, y1, y2, display)*

 Function to filter the Fourier Transform of a hologram using a rectangular mask.
-The required parameters are: 'field' the hologram; ('x1', 'y1') the pixel coordinates of the upper left corner for the rectangular mask; and ('x2', 'y'2) the pixel coordinates of the lower right corner for the rectangular mask.
-The boolean parameter 'display': if True, the spatially filtered hologram is displayed.
+The required parameters are: *field* the hologram; (*x1*, *y1*) the pixel coordinates of the upper left corner for the rectangular mask; and (*x2*, *y2*) the pixel coordinates of the lower right corner for the rectangular mask.
+The boolean parameter *display*: if True, the spatially filtered hologram is displayed.

 ##### Manual rectangular filter

-sfmr(field, display)
+*sfmr(field, display)*

 Function to filter the Fourier Transform of a hologram with a manually selected rectangular mask (OpenCV functionality).
-The required parameters are 'field', the hologram, and the boolean parameter 'display'; if True, the spatially filtered hologram is displayed.
+The required parameters are *field*, the hologram, and the boolean parameter *display*; if True, the spatially filtered hologram is displayed.

 ##### Hybrid median-mean

-HM2F(inp, kernel)
+*HM2F(inp, kernel)*

 Function to apply the median-mean filter to reduce speckle noise.
-The parameters are: 'inp' the reconstructed amplitude or phase image to be applied the filter; and 'kernel' corresponds to the maximum kernel size for the median filter.
+The parameters are: *inp* the reconstructed amplitude or phase image to be applied the filter; and *kernel* corresponds to the maximum kernel size for the median filter.

 ### Phase-shifting package